Magazines named Vanity Fair

-Vanity Fair has been the title of at least five magazines, including an 1859–1863 American publication, an unrelated 1868–1914 British publication, an unrelated 1902–1904 New York magazine, and a 1913–1936 American publication edited by Condé Nast, which was revived in 1983.
+The name Vanity Fair has been the title of at least five magazines from the 19th century to the present day, where, since 1983, it has been used by the American popular culture magazine published by Condé Nast.

+The first Vanity Fair was an American publication that ran from 1859 to 1863; after which a second, unrelated British publication was in print from 1868 to 1914; a third short-lived American magazine of the name was printed in New York between 1902 and 1904; and the fourth was an American publication edited by Condé Nast beginning in 1913, which would ultimately be merged into Nast's larger venture Vogue in 1936—all four were published independently with no relation to each other.
+The Vanity Fair name was revived by Condé Nast as its own magazine in 1983, making it the fifth magazine to use the name and only one still in print.

-Vanity Fair is notably a fictitious place ruled by Beelzebub in the book Pilgrim's Progress by John Bunyan.
+Vanity Fair is notably a fictitious place ruled by Beelzebub in the book The Pilgrim's Progress by John Bunyan.
 Later use of the name was influenced by the well-known 1847–48 novel of the same name by William Makepeace Thackeray.

 Vanity Fair (1859–1863), American

 The first magazine bearing the name Vanity Fair appeared in New York as a humorous weekly, from 1859 to 1863.
 The magazine was financed by Frank J. Thompson, and was edited by William Allen Stephens and Henry Louis Stephens.
 The magazine's stature may be indicated by its contributors, which included Thomas Bailey Aldrich, William Dean Howells, Fitz-James O'Brien and Charles Farrar Browne.